 Next, it was time to explore St Mawes.
 Finally the rain had finally stopped and blue sky was breaking through the clouds.
 First, we walked up to St Mawes Castle, an artillery fort built by Henry VIII which provides stunning views over the coast.
-Then, we walked into town past all the adorable houses along the sea front… however, it was very, very windy!
+Then, we walked into town past all the adorable houses along the sea front.
+It was very, very windy walk!

 After the sun had set it was time to head to the Dog’s Bar for dinner, luckily our table was next to the fire so Gus was able to snuggle up at our feet while we ate.
 The menu was similar to Hotel Endsleigh and again all the food is sourced locally, therefore we knew we wouldn’t be disappointed.

 For starters we opted for the Chicken Liver Parfait with Apple Chutney and the Mozzarella and Prosciutto di Parma salad.
 Followed by the Mushroom Risotto and Shoulder of Lamb with Roasted Root Vegetables.
 It is safe to say after two nights of delicious and hearty meals we were rolling along the seafront back to bed.